FAQ

 What happens after I click "Start here"?+

 You'll fill out a short form, then we follow up to confirm fit and walk you through the Record Vault process and pricing.
-If we move forward, we begin with the Averyn Record Vault — a fixed-scope engagement to gather, organize, and deliver your records with a 10 business day delivery target.
-After the Vault is complete, you can choose a Navigation Plan (Essentials, Expanded, Dedicated, or Anchor for daily home-plan management).
+If we move forward, we begin with the Averyn Record Vault — a fixed-scope engagement to gather, organize, and deliver your records — Initial Vault in about 10 business days, and it grows as slower providers respond.
+After the Vault is complete, you can choose a Continuity Plan (Essentials, Expanded, Dedicated, or Anchor for daily home-plan management).

 Learn about the Record Vault →